 - Incorrect medication or other health care provider errors

 - Surgery errors

 - Misread results, including X-rays, ultrasounds, and slides

 Compensatory Damages and Effects of the Lawsuit

-As the medical malpractice lawsuits in Aurora are becoming more common, they have a profound effect on the health care provider’s well being, due to an undermined reputation and lawsuit costs.
+As the medical malpractice lawsuits are becoming more common, they have a profound effect on the health care provider’s well-being, due to an undermined reputation and lawsuit costs.
 If the plaintiff wins the case, past and future losses are assessed.